What is W-Sitting?

 Does your child W-Sit?

 W-sitting is when a child sits on their bottom with their knees bent and feet positioned outside of their hips.
 If you’re standing above your child, you will see their legs and body make the shape of a W.

 Watch our 1 minute video about W-sitting and why it matters:

 Is W-Sitting bad?

 Often children move in and out of a W-sitting position while they’re playing.
-It is okay for a child to move into a W-position sometimes, as long as children don’t remain seated like this for very long or use it as their regular sitting position.
-There are risks with W-sitting for long periods of time or W-sitting so often that it’s a child’s go-to sitting position.
+It is okay for a child to move into a W-position sometimes, as long as children are not sitting in this position too frequently.

 - Limited Trunk/Core Strength – The wide sitting stance of the W position makes it easier to keep the body upright.
 Children sitting in a W position don’t have to use their core muscles as much and won’t develop them as they would in other sitting positions.

 - Lack of Cross Body Movements – The W position makes it difficult for children to rotate their upper bodies and reach across to either side with one or both arms.

 - No Hand Preference – In a W-sitting position, a child has too much trunk control and stability.
 It’s very easy to use either hand to accomplish tasks.
 However, developing hand preference is important for writing ability later on.

 - Increased Muscle Tightness – If a child is prone to muscle tightness or Hypertonia, then sitting in a W position will increase tightness in hips, knees, and ankles.